broadinstitute/warp/pipelines/skylab/smartseq2_multisample/MultiSampleSmartSeq2.changelog.md

 2020-07-31 (Date of Last Commit)

-* Added batch_name as an optional input for user provided biomaterial id.
+* Added batch_name as an optional input for user provided biomaterial id

 # MultiSampleSmartSeq2_v2.0.1